anchpop/wise_mans_haskell/book.md

     Seems that way!

 3) Does it have an identity?
-For multiplication that means "is there a value you can multiply by any number, and leave that number unchanged".
+For multiplication, that means "is there a value you can multiply by any number, and leave that number unchanged".
 There is, `1`.

     ```haskell
     Prelude> 16 * 1